Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 1. A Minor Wound

-Studies have shown that cats have the intelligence and mentality of a two year old toddler.
-If you have kids at home, you know what that means.
+Studies have shown that cats have the intelligence and mentality of a two-year-old toddler.

-It could have nicked its body against a sharp corner or stepped on some bits of glass that it broke.
+Your cat could have cut itself against a sharp corner or stepped on some bits of glass that it broke.

-If you have two or more cats at home, cat fights can happen over territorial disputes or with one cat just being an ass that day.
+If you have two or more cats at home, cat fights can happen over territorial disputes.

-This can cause some minor injuries to your cat’s tail or body.
+This can cause some minor injuries to your cat’s tail, body or paws.

-Cats that are allowed to roam outdoors are also more prone to get injured due to many environmental factors.
+Cats that roam outdoors are also more prone to get injured due to many environmental factors.

-These wounds might not be serious to warrant a visit to the vet but they can definitely leave blood sports around the house.
+Some scratches or wounds may not be serious to warrant a visit to the vet but they can leave blood spots around the house.

 2. Urinary Tract Infection